ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

      Prefer paths that can satisfy the requested Stream Send or Stream Receive Bitrate, based on observed maximum throughput

 Implementations should process properties in the following order: Prohibit, Require, Prefer, Avoid.
-If Selection or Connection Properties contain any prohibited properties, the implementation should first purge branches containing nodes with these properties.
+If Selection Properties contain any prohibited properties, the implementation should first purge branches containing nodes with these properties.
 For required properties, it should only keep branches that satisfy these requirements.
 Finally, it should order branches according to preferred properties, and finally use avoided properties as a tiebreaker.